Didsbury: Green areas

 The Fletcher Moss Botanical Garden is a 21 acre recreational park south of the village centre.
 It is named after local Alderman Fletcher Moss, who donated the park to the city of Manchester in 1919.
 In 2008, it won the Green Flag Award, the national standard for parks and green spaces in England, an award it has held since 2000.

 Alderman Fletcher Moss was also responsible for restoring the gardens surrounding the old parsonage of St James's Church.
 Today, the Parsonage Gardens are open to the public, and the former parsonage house is now in use as an art gallery and community building.

+Didsbury Park is a community park located close to the centre of Didsbury village, surrounded by residential housing.
+It is one of the first municipal planned parks in the city, redesigned in the 1920s to include recreational features for residents, such as bowling greens.
+Located within the St. James’ Conservation Area, it features preservation-order trees, grassland, woodland, and flora.
+An old air-raid shelter is rumoured to be beneath the football pitch.
+The park includes a children's playground, a football pitch, and bowling greens.
 Didsbury Park was also a winner of the Green Flag Award in 2008.
-It is a community park in Didsbury village centre that comprises a bowls area, crèche, football pitch and play area.
-Once a year, at the Didsbury Festival, pupils from local schools dress up to a theme and meet in the playground of St. Catherine's Primary School from where they parade to Didsbury Park.
+The park is used for dog walking, recreational play, picnics, and hosts events like the Didsbury Festival and Classic Car show.
+'Didsbury Good Neighbours', a charity, is based in the park's refurbished pavilion, and operates an on-site cafe.
+The upkeep of the park is managed by the volunteer group, The Friends of Didsbury Park.

 Marie Louise Gardens is a relatively small park to the west of the centre of Didsbury, opened in 1903 in memory of Marie Louise Silkenstadt.
 The gardens are planted out with a number of rare and unusual tree species.
 The park was at the centre of controversy in 2007 after Manchester City Council proposed to sell a portion of it to a private property developer.

 In the northern part of Didsbury lies Fog Lane Park, a large municipal green space which borders on Withington and Burnage.
 The park, which features playing fields and ornamental gardens, was established in 1926 by the Manchester Corporation.
 The park also contains basketball courts, tennis courts, a skate park and a children's play area.
 Fog Lane takes its name from Yorkshire-fog, a type of wild grass.